benedikt255/SmartCHargING/README.md

 # SmartLoadING
 Contribution to VDI Hackathon 2021.
-Will optimize a loading curve for electric cars.
+Will optimize a charging curve for electric cars.